 - Zantel (zantel.co.tz.)

+Malaria is the biggest health threat in Tanzania, so be vigilant about taking antimalarials and applying bug spray.
+Consult with your doctor or travel clinic before leaving home for up-to-date antimalarial medication.
+At time of writing HIV/AIDS is less a risk than in some other African countries, but the golden rule is never to have sex with a stranger.
 It's imperative to use strong sunscreen: remember you’re just below the equator, where the sun is at its hottest.
 Stick to bottled water and ensure that the bottle seal is unbroken.
-Put your personal medications in your carry-on baggage and bring copies of prescriptions.
+Put your personal medications in your carry-on and bring copies of prescriptions.

 The Flying Doctors Service offered by AMREF provides air evacuation services for medical emergencies in Kenya, Tanzania, and Uganda or anywhere within a 1,000-km (621-mile) radius of Nairobi.
 The planes fly out of Nairobi's Wilson Airport 24 hours a day, 365 days a year.
 They also provide transportation between medical facilities, fly you back to Europe, Asia, or North America, or provide you with an escort if you're flying on a commercial carrier.

-- USA.
-Embassy (686 Old Bagamoyo Rd., Msasani, Dar es Salaam.
+- S. Embassy (686 Old Bagamoyo Rd., Msasani, Dar es Salaam.
 022/229–4000. tanzania.usembassy.gov.)

 - German Embassy (Umoja House, Garden Ave. & Mirambo St., Msasani, Dar es Salaam.
 022/211–2944. daressalam.diplo.de.)